Looking for an effective bed cooling system?

 Some bed cooling systems integrate smart technology either to make the system easier to control or provide added functionality.

-One of the most common addition is integrated sleep tracking.
+One of the most common additions is integrated sleep tracking.
 Sensors track various metrics, such as breathing, sleep cycles, and heart rate.
 You can then view the data and sleep recommendations on an app.

 The Pod by Eight Sleep offers sleep tracking.